Shekharrajak/shekharrajak.github.io/_posts/2016-6-26-Coding-Period-week-6.md

 `x_{1}^2 + x_{2}^2 + \ldots + x_{n}^2 = k`

+2. If I am correct then `Diophantine` returns all the soln if eq is Linear Diophantine equations, General binary quadratic equation and Homogeneous ternary quadratic equation.
+I tried some Linear Diophantine equations and cross checked with online Diophantine solvers.

-2. In last 2 (Extended Pythagorean equation and General sum of squares) we need to do `permute_signs` to get all the soln.
+3. In last 2 (Extended Pythagorean equation and General sum of squares) we need to do `permute_signs` to get all the soln.

 E.g.